UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The Archivision collection has a special type attribute so that the list of materials used to create specific buildings can be faceted.
+The Archivision collection has a special :code:`type` attribute so that the list of materials used to create specific buildings can be faceted.
 The material types are consistently listed in the same order within the string to make this possible.

 Justification
 ^^^^^^^^^^^^^

 In order to attempt to streamline this data to better align with UTK's existing records, all existing terms were compared with similar terms from the Art and Architecture Thesaurus.
-The hope was to split the string field on commas and find controlled terms for each individual value so that these could simply be presented in mods:physicalDescription/mods:form without the need for a unique type attribute.
+The hope was to split the string field on commas and find controlled terms for each individual value so that these could simply be presented in :code:`physicalDescription/form` without the need for a unique :code:`type` attribute.
 Analysis showed that a number of values included very specific descriptions of the material type in parentheses following the broader term.
 For instance, 'marble (white Carrara and green Prato marble).'
 This specificity made it impossible to use the AAT without losing some of the information present in the original records.
 Treating these values as part of the abstract will ensure that they display prominently, which wouldn't be the case with